-Naloxone, known by the brand name Narcan, is a medication that can reverse an opioid overdose from a prescription opioid, heroin, fentanyl, and other highly potent synthetic opioids.
-Fentanyl and other highly potent synthetic opioids are very strong opioids that are known to be mixed into a variety of substances such as heroin, cocaine, and illicitly manufactured pills, often marketed as non-opioid medications.
+Naloxone, commonly known by the brand name Narcan, is a medication that can reverse an opioid overdose from a prescription opioid, heroin, fentanyl, and other highly potent synthetic opioids.
+Fentanyl and other highly potent synthetic opioids are very strong opioids that are known to be mixed into a variety of substances such as heroin, cocaine, methamphetamine, and illicitly manufactured pills, often marketed as non-opioid medications.